Miu Miu: Advertising

+For its advertising campaigns, Miu Miu has been working with renowned photographers including Juergen Teller (1996), Glen Luchford (1996–1998), John Akehurst (1998), Norbert Schoerner (1999), Mario Testino (2003), Inez and Vinoodh (2006–2007, 2014), Bruce Weber (2011), Mert Alas and Marcus Piggott (2012), Alasdair McLellan (2017) and Steven Meisel (2023–2024).

 Spokes-models for the brand have included Laetitia Casta, Kirsten Dunst, Maggie Gyllenhaal, Katie Holmes, Ginta Lapina, Lindsay Lohan, Vanessa Paradis, Chloë Sevigny, Siri Tollerod, Lindsey Wixson, Zhou Xun, Dong Jie, Jessica Stam and Joan Smalls.
 In May 2011, Miu Miu appointed the (then only fourteen-year-old) actress Hailee Steinfeld to be the new younger face of the brand.
 For the 2012 campaign, a 34-year-old, U.S. model Guinevere Van Seenus was chosen.
 In 2018, actress Elle Fanning became the face of the brand.

-In 2021, South Korean singer and actress Im Yoona was selected as the brand ambassador.
+In October 2021, South Korean singer and actress Im Yoon-ah was selected as a brand ambassador.
+The next month, South Korean singer Jang Won-young was announced as a brand ambassador.
+In June 2023, Japanese singer and dancer Momo Hirai was selected as the brand's Japanese ambassador.

+In August 2023, (G)I-dle’s Minnie was chosen as a new House Ambassador for Miu Miu.

 In 2011, Miu Miu launched the Women's Tales series.
 The campaign consisted of short films that were produced in conjunction with high-profile female directors.
 The outcome was a list of short, silent films that featured Miu Miu's collections.
 The first four short films were directed by Zoe Cassavetes, Lucrecia Martel, Giada Colagrande and Massy Tadjedin and were screened at the 69th Venice International Film Festival.
-A fifth film that debut in 2013, was written and directed by Ava DuVernay and also starred.
+A fifth film that debuted in 2013 was written and directed by Ava DuVernay, who also starred in the film.